isg-software/progresspie/README.md

 * `color`: string (color code).
 By default this is exaclty the color of the pie/ring chart, unless the `contentPluginOptions` object overrides this.
 * `precentValue`: number.
 The value in 0..100 depicted by the progressPie chart.
 * `rawValue`: string.
 The raw string defining the value of the pie chart.
 This may be a percent number or any other value which gets converted into a percent value by a `valueAdapter` function, see above.
+* `pieOpts`: object.
+A reference to the original options object the user passed to the progressPie plug-in.
+Inside this object you can find, for example, the `ringWidth` or the `strokeWidth` option for the outer circle of the pie chart, in case your content plug-in wishes to adapt its own content to some of these pie styles.

 In addition to these properties, the `args` object will hold any property the user added to the `contentPluginOptions` object.
 If your plug-in should define its own properties (such as the `fontSizeFactor` option of the Value Display content plug-in described above), simply document these and the user of your content plug-in may insert these options into the `contentPluginOptions`.